TheNuelgeek/My-Short-Note-to-Data-Structure/README.md

 # TREE SEARCH
 **Breath first search:** This is a type of tree search that implicitly makes use of Queue data structure while visiting each node on a tree level.
 The run time of this data structure is O(N), but if we use make use of an array list, the run time will be O(N^2).
 [Breath first search Implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/BTBFS.ts).

-# *Up Next: Advanced DSA (Tree (DFS Find, DFS Insert, DFS Delete), Heap, Graphs, Tries, Maps&LRU) So do STAR the repository*
+# *Up Next: Advanced DSA (Tree Contd(DFS Find, DFS Insert, DFS Delete), Heap, Graphs, Tries, Maps&LRU) So do STAR the repository*